KexianShen/parking-env/README.md

 ```

 ## Credits
-parking-env is heavily inspired by the [HighwayEnv](https://github.com/eleurent/highway-env) environment, and some of its code was adapted for use in parking-env.
+Parking-env is heavily inspired by the [HighwayEnv](https://github.com/eleurent/highway-env) environment, and some of its code was adapted for use in parking-env.

 Additionally, parking-env uses the algorithms provided in [CleanRL](https://github.com/vwxyzjn/cleanrl), a collection of clean implementations of popular RL algorithms.